kishorerajan810/Python-copy-files-from-one-location-to-another/README.md

 # Python copy files from one location to another

+Simple Three Lines of code helps to Transfer Large Amount of Data From One Local Drive location to Another.

                                                  Python shutil.copy()method:

    The shutil.copy() method in Python is used to copy the files or directories from the source to the destination.
 The source must represent the file, and the destination may be a file or directory.